Part 1: Build Scenarios

 In this section, you will learn to choose a central body for your scenario, create a new scenario, and then save your scenario.

-If enabled, the Central Body drop-down menu appears in the STK: New Scenario Window.
+A central body in the STK application models the gravitational, atmospheric, ephemeris, and other properties of a celestial body.
+The catalog of central bodies in the STK application includes the known planets, the Sun, the Moon, and other bodies of common interest.
+If enabled, the Central Body drop-down menu appears in the STK: New Scenario Wizard.
 Select from the list of planets to designate the scenario's primary central body.
-Earth is STK's default primary central body.
-To enable Planetary Options:
+Earth is the STK application's default primary central body; to enable additional central body Planetary Options, you can do so using the View menu.

-2. Extend the View menu when STK opens.
+2. Select the View menu when the STK application opens.

-Create a new STK Scenario () object using the STK: New Scenario Wizard tool.
-The Scenario object defines the context in which the properties and behavior of other objects are defined.
+Create a new STK scenario using the STK: New Scenario Wizard.
+A Scenario () object defines the context in which the properties and behavior of other objects are defined.

 For additional information about this tool, visit the New Scenario Wizard help page.